 PoE Switch Selection

 Enterprise PoE deployments require careful switch selection based on camera count and power requirements.
-Industrial switches like the Intellinet 10-Port Gigabit PoE+ provide 240 watts total power across 8 PoE ports.
+Industrial switches like the Intellinet 10-Port Gigabit PoE+ offer 240 watts total power across 8 PoE ports.
 Larger deployments might need switches like the Sophos CS110-48FP, offering 48 ports with 740-watt power budgets.

 Calculate your power budget using this formula: